owncloud/ocis/docs/ocis/adr/0018-file-search-api.md

 ## Decision Drivers

-* Have a simple yet powerful way of finding files in oCIS
+* Have a simple yet powerful, scalable and performant way of finding files in oCIS
 * Be able to construct intelligent searches based on metadata
 * Allow the user to filter the search queries based on metadata